ajh1143/Decision_Tree_Classifier/README.md

     score = dtc.score(X, y, sample_weight=None)
     print('Score: {}'.format(round(score)))
 ```
-**Combine Them**
+**Summary Report**
-Thanks to the power of Python, we can run all of the tests in one go:
+Thanks to the power of Python, we can run all of the tests in one go via scripting:
 ```Python3
 def MetricReport(X, y, y_test, y_pred, dtc):
     print("Metric Summaries")